 - What are the benefits of conflict for a team?

 There are many sources of conflict for a team, whether it is due to a communication breakdown, competing views or goals, power struggles, or conflicts between different personalities.
 The perception is that conflict is generally bad for a team and that it will inevitably bring the team down and cause them to spiral out of control and off track.
 Conflict does have some potential costs.
-If handled poorly, it can create distrust within a group, it can be disruptive to group progress and moral, and it could be detrimental to building lasting relationships.
+If handled poorly, it can create distrust within a group, it can be disruptive to group progress and morale, and it could be detrimental to building lasting relationships.
 It is generally seen as a negative, even though constructive conflicts and constructive responses to conflicts can be an important developmental milestone for a team.
 Some potential benefits of conflict are that it encourages a greater diversity of ideas and perspectives and helps people to better understand opposing points of view.
 It can also enhance a team’s problem-solving capability and can highlight critical points of discussion and contention that need to be given more thought.

 Another key benefit or outcome of conflict is that a team that trusts each other—its members and members’ intentions—will arise from conflict being a stronger and higher-performing team.
 Patrick Lencioni, in his bestselling book The Five Dysfunctions of a Team (2002, p.
 188), writes:7